aleximer/xplora-documentation/content/Installation.md

 npm run dev

 ```
-Copy `app/xplora-unified-activation/web/.env.example` to `app/xplora-unified-activation/web/.env.example` and open it with the editor of your choice.
-Change database values:
+Copy `app/xplora-unified-activation/web/.env.example` to `app/xplora-unified-activation/web/.env` and open it with the editor of your choice.

+Change database values there:
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1